netgrp/pop-captive/README.md

     * * * * * python /opt/pop-captive/close-inactive.py >/dev/null 2>&1

+Add with e.g. <code>crontab -e</code> when logged in as the captive portal user.
+The line above will run every minute.

 ## For debugging, follow the logs.
 Python errors will show up here.

     $ journalctl -f